shawnmckinney/LdapEntityManager/DESIGN.md

 ## API Design

-LEM APIs are defined in the EntityMgr interface.
-There are two usage options:
+Defined in the EntityMgr interface.
+Two options for usage:

-1. Accepts YAML files as args, unmarshals into Java objects before calling #2 (automatically).
+1. Accept YAML files as args, unmarshal before calling #2 (automatically).
     - do( String modelFile, String dataFile, String className )
-    - className is name of Java class name of the model and entity.
+    - fully qualified className of the entity.
-2. Passing Java objects as args
+2. Pass Java objects as args
     - do( Entity model, Entity data )

 - Both are functionally equivilent.